Dos Palmas kidnappings: Subsequent events

-The search for the hostages eventually led to a six-month deployment of 1,000 American troops who provided training and high-tech support to the Filipino troops.
+The search for the hostages eventually led to a six-month deployment of 1,000 American troops, who provided training and support to the Armed Forces of the Philippines (AFP).
 In July 2004, Gracia Burnham testified at a trial of eight Abu Sayyaf members and identified six of the suspects as being her erstwhile captors, including Alhamzer Limbong, Abdul Azan Diamla, Abu Khari Moctar, Bas Ishmael, Alzen Jandul and Dazid Baize.

-Fourteen Abu Sayyaf bandits were sentenced by the Regional Trial Court – Branch 69 in Pasig to life imprisonment on December 6, 2007 as result of the attacks; four were acquitted.
-Alhamzer Manatad Limbong, known as "Kosovo", was later killed in a prison uprising, along with two other Abu Sayyaf leaders.
+Fourteen Abu Sayyaf members were sentenced by the Regional Trial Court – Branch 69 in Pasig to life imprisonment on December 6, 2007, as result of the attacks; four were acquitted.
+Limbong was later killed in a prison riot, along with two other Abu Sayyaf leaders.

 On the morning of March 15, 2013, Abu Sayyaf member Jailani Basirul, who was involved in the kidnapping of 15 people from the Golden Harvest coconut plantation and had a ₱600 thousand bounty on him, was arrested in Zamboanga City by security forces.

-Abu Sayyaf commander Sihata Muallom Asmad, who was involved in the Golden Harvest plantation kidnappings, had a 5.3 million peso bounty on him when he was found as police and military attempted to serve an arrest warrant in Parang, Sulu on November 22, 2014.
-He resisted arrest, leading to a firefight with the joint police-military team that resulted in his death within the same day.
+Abu Sayyaf commander Sihata Muallom Asmad, who was involved in the Golden Harvest plantation kidnappings, had a 5.3 million peso bounty on him when police and military attempted to serve an arrest warrant on him in Parang, Sulu on November 22, 2014.
+He resisted arrest, leading to a firefight with the joint police-military team that resulted in his death that day.
 In addition to the plantation kidnappings, he was involved in the kidnappings of Jehovah's Witnesses in 2002, a Taiwanese woman in 2013, and a German couple in October 2014.

-On November 23, 2016, the Armed Forces of the Philippines (AFP) awarded the reward money to the informant.
+On November 23, 2016, the AFP awarded the reward money to the informant.
 600,000 pesos were rewarded to another informant for providing information on Abu Sayyaf perpetrator Suhud Yakan, also involved in the plantation kidnappings, who was arrested in May 2014.